m4s0/GocardlessEnterpriseBundle/README.md

 Gocardless Enterprise Bundle
 ============================

-Integration of the Gocardless enterprise library into Symfony2.
+Integration of the Gocardless enterprise library into Symfony.

 * Create a parameter called gocardless_enterprise with your gocardless configuration:
 ```